mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_collection_find_indexes.rst

 Returns
 -------

+.. include:: includes/returns-cursor.txt

-A cursor where each result corresponds to the server's representation of an index on this collection.
+In the returned cursor each result corresponds to the server's representation of an index on this collection.
 If the collection does not exist on the server, the cursor will be empty.

+The cursor functions :symbol:`mongoc_cursor_set_limit`, :symbol:`mongoc_cursor_set_batch_size`, and :symbol:`mongoc_cursor_set_max_await_time_ms` have no use on the returned cursor.